duckietown/duckietown-manual/src/60-learning-experiences/lx-general-procedure.md

 [VBOT] |  virtual | duckiebot | DB21J |  Ready   | [VBOT].local
 ```

-Now that your virtual robot is ready, you can start the Duckiematrix.
+Now that your virtual robot is ready, you can start the Duckiematrix (assuming it is already installed).
 From this exercise directory do:

 ```
 dts code start_matrix